lvgl/lvgl/docs/details/main-components/display.rst

 The orientation of the display can be changed with ``lv_display_set_rotation(disp, LV_DISPLAY_ROTATION_0/90/180/270)``.
-LVGL will swap the horizontal and vertical resolutions internally according to the set degree, however will not perform the actual rotation.
+LVGL will swap the horizontal and vertical resolutions internally according to the set degree.
+When changing the rotation

-When changing the rotation :cpp:enumerator:`LV_EVENT_SIZE_CHANGED` event is emitted (for any part of your system that has "subscribed" to this event) to allow reconfiguring of the hardware.
-In lack of hardware display rotation support :cpp:func:`lv_draw_sw_rotate` can be used to rotate the buffer in the :ref:`flush_callback`.
+When changing the rotation :cpp:enumerator:`LV_EVENT_SIZE_CHANGED` event is emitted (for any part of your system that has "subscribed" to this event) to In lack of hardware display rotation support :cpp:func:`lv_draw_sw_rotate` can be used to rotate the buffer in the :ref:`flush_callback`.